education.vic.gov.au

 • clearly outlines:

-• the rights and responsibilities of parents and carers, students and the school, including
+• the rights and responsibilities of parents and carers, students and the school

-• how parents, carers or students apply for an exemption from the dress code
+• how parents, carers or students can apply for an exemption from the dress code

 • is respectful of the cultural norms of the school community

-• is reasonable by contemporary standards and avoids unnecessarily intruding on students’ rights in matters of personal appearance
+• is reasonable by contemporary standards and avoids unnecessarily intruding on students’ rights in their personal appearance

 • allows for individual expression through alternatives within overall garment requirements